Why has God planned a Millennium of Jesus' reign, rather than have Jesus make a new heaven and earth immediately when He returns?

 Also, at the beginning of the Millennium, Satan will be dumped into the Abyss, where he will remain for 1,000 years (Revelation 20:1,2).
 Thus, he will not be around to tempt humankind during that time.
 This will demonstrate to everyone that Satan wasn't/isn't the source of our sin problem; rather, our fallen, corrupt nature itself is the cause.

 Maybe an immediate change over to a brand new, perfect Creation would be much too "traumatic" for even glorified saints to handle.
-Furthermore, perhaps a transitional Millennium will be a time for further perfecting and cleansing, even testing, true believers to prepare them for eternity.
+Furthermore, perhaps a transitional Millennium will be a time for further perfecting and cleansing, even testing, true mortal believers living at that time to prepare them for eternity.

 At the end of the 1,000 years, when Satan is released from the Abyss, he will deceive the incorrigible, irredeemable people of the earth—so many that they will be like the sand on the seashore—to surround Jerusalem and make one last (unsuccessful) attempt to rid the earth of Jesus and God's people (Revelation 20:7-9).
 This would seem to show that wherever evil and innate rebellion against God are present, goodness and godliness cannot be forced—even by the Son of God.
 That is why this contaminated, corrupted universe and earth will have to be destroyed and new ones created, in which not even a trace of sin ever will enter (21:8).